 Make no mistake, you are called to play an active role in your maturity as a believer.
-Although you can influence the rate at which you grow as a believer since it is proportional to your engagement with God, God is still the source of power and “glory-receiver” of your sanctification.
+God is still the source of power and “glory-receiver” of your sanctification, but by His design, you are called to influence the rate at which you grow as a believer.
+It is proportional to your engagement with God.
 This is because He has provided us with the tools necessary to grow as His sheep.
 Jesus sent us the Holy Spirit (Acts 1-2) and with Him, ordinary means by which we might grow in our walk.

-Jesus earned salvation and redemption for us in grace by His obedience, death and resurrection, yet it is the Holy Spirit who applies that grace to us.
+Jesus earned salvation and redemption for us in grace by His obedience, death, and resurrection.
+The Holy Spirit applies that grace to us.
 He grows us through four things: Scripture, Prayer, Christian Fellowship and the Sacraments.
 It is through these things that the believer continues to grow in our piety and in our ability to serve God as we play our part in His mission to bring the lost to Himself.

 If a husband and wife slept in different rooms, never spoke, ate every meal separate from each other, what would happen to their marriage?
 Would they even have a marriage at all?
 What one thing in common do you have amongst all of your lasting relationships with friends and family?
 You communicate.
 Communication is key in nurturing every relationship.
 Our relationship with God is no different.
 When He calls us to Himself, he calls us to a deep, intimate relationship.
 He wants to communicate with us through prayer and His Word.
 Psalm 119 (ESV) says, “Oh how I love your law.
 It is my meditation all the day.”
 Consume God’s Words and grow in your relationship with Him.